bmacnaughton/gulp-markers/README.md

 `gulp-markers` replaces all of the previous tools I was using; it might be able to do the same for you.

 I started using [gulp-html-replace](https://github.com/VFK/gulp-html-replace) and found it quite useful for many cases, as well as being a very nicely constructed package with excellent testing.
 But I had situations where I wanted to insert dynamically configured filenames (optionally concatenated and minified) into HTML files and PHP files.
-And I wanted to encode additional information into the markers so that the insertion functions could be as general as possible.
+And I wanted to encode additional information into the markers so the insertion functions could be as general as possible.

 I now use `gulp-markers` to insert version numbers and licenses, update dates in copyright notices, insert css files, insert JavaScript files, and insert dynamic lists of files captured by [gulp-filenames](https://github.com/johnydays/gulp-filenames).
 All into HTML, JavaScript, Python, and PHP files.